 See above “Used golf balls.”
 Nothing special is done to “recycled” golf balls.
 Some people use recycled as a marketing ploy but they are used golf balls cleaned and sorted.

 During this process, only golf balls that aren’t scuffed or had their cover compromised are used.
 The golf ball cover is usually wet blasted that removes the logo, number, and any other marking on the golf ball.
-Assuming all marking are able to be removed the golf ball gets a new clear coat, it’s re-painted, then a final clear coat.
+Assuming all markings are able to be removed, the golf ball gets a new clear coat, it’s re-painted, then a final clear coat.
 There are many companies who do this and the majority stamp “refinished” on the ball.

 Refurbished golf balls are very similar to refinished golf ball with a little twist.
 These golf balls are restored in a quicker less invasive way.
 Instead of blasting the cover clean and then re-coat and re-paint, these balls are improved cosmetically based on need.
 Basically, if there is an arrow that needs painting or a logo that’s fading the refurbished process will make them look as good as new.